Tsipras resigns, paving way for snap Greek election

 “I feel the deep ethical and political responsibility to put to your judgment all I have done, successes and failures.”

-But a snap election should allow Tsipras to capitalise on his popularity with voters before the toughest parts of the latest programme - including further pension cuts, more value-added tax increases and a “solidarity” tax on incomes - begin to bite.
+But a snap election should allow Tsipras to capitalize on his popularity with voters before the toughest parts of the latest program - including further pension cuts, more value-added tax increases and a “solidarity” tax on incomes - begin to bite.
 This may allow him to return to power in a stronger position without anti-bailout rebels in Syriza to slow him down.

 Jeroen Dijsselbloem, who chairs meetings of euro zone finance ministers, said he hoped the resignation would not delay or derail implementation of the bailout package.